Leonid Solarević

-Position at the Serbian court
+Career

 After a career in artillery, Solarević became aide-de-camp to King Alexander I in August 1893, and the main aide-de-camp in May 1898.
 Due to his opposition to the King's marriage to Draga Mašin, he was retired at his own request in July 1900.
 At the same time, he was relieved of his duties as an officer.